deslee/DesM_CmsAPI/README.md

 ![](http://i.imgur.com/47lgz74.png)
 ![](http://i.imgur.com/tZwLUnh.png)

+## There will be bugs

 ### This is still in active development, so don't use this in full production unless it's for a personal website, and you know what you're doing.

+If you like the idea of this project, I invite you to fork the repo and contribute.

 ## Installation